-Read, write, discuss and think critically about topics in business.

-- Analyze ethical issues and apply ethical standards in the performance of responsibilities in various office positions. - Synthesize information from communications and provide appropriate customer service and solve business problems. - Work well with teams in a professional office. - Assume positions in a variety of business or municipal office settings. - Transfer to baccalaureate programs.
+- Read, write, discuss and think critically about topics in business. - Analyze ethical issues and apply ethical standards in the performance of responsibilities in various office positions. - Synthesize information from communications and provide appropriate customer service and solve business problems. - Demonstrate proficiency in file management and transfer across different platforms, including network and cloud storage. - Demonstrate comprehensive skills in using personal computers, including proficiency in Microsoft Office applications and various digital tools. - Apply effective research techniques using the Internet and communicated professionally via email. - Work well with teams in a professional office. - Assume positions in a variety of business or municipal office settings. - Transfer to baccalaureate programs.